mantacid/gtk-tint/docs/custom-modules.md

 There are two types of modules: inputs and outputs.

 ### inputs
-these are located in the `inputs/` directory, and can be divided into two subcategories: `base-theme` and `accent`, which are responsible for getting information on the base theme and accent, respectively.
+These are located in the `inputs/` directory, and can be divided into two subcategories: `base-theme` and `accent`, which are responsible for getting information on the base theme and accent, respectively.

+Each module contains a file `invoke.sh`.
+This file is what the main script calls in order to utilize a module.
+Even if all the invoke file does is call another script in the module directory, it is recommended that you include it, as `invoke.sh` allows us to make changes without breaking other people's workflows.

+### Outputs
+These modules are responsible for writing the new colors to a theme.
+Their directory also contains an `invoke.sh` file and any accompanying scripts, but may optionally contain a `.toml` file that more accurately controls how the colors get applied.